-What is an ASCF Cancer Family Navigator?
 ASCF Cancer Family Navigators are volunteers trained to help guide families through the cancer journey.
-Our Cancer Family Navigators can help families successfully traverse the cancer landscape by providing assistance with note taking and facilitating communication between families and the healthcare team.
-They can accompany families to clinic visits and share information about cancer resources that may be available.
+Our Cancer Family Navigators can help families successfully traverse the cancer landscape.
 ASCF Cancer Family Navigators can help families make sure that they have the information they need in a format and language they can understand in order to be able to make educated choices regarding cancer care.
 Visits with ASCF Cancer Family Navigators may be in person or over the phone and when appropriate correspondence may take place via email or text.

-Could your family benefit from having a Cancer Family Navigator?
 If you think that your family may benefit from having a Cancer Family Navigator, please click below.
 You will receive a confirmation email once your application has been received.